 The only strength you get on a glorious sunny day is from your own paddling, even if you are a real novice paddler, you ‘re not going to get there very easily.

 Downwinders are classified because they paddle behind them with the wind.
 It simply leads them quicker than to swim against the current, or to be paddled by a crosswind.

 Records of SUP speed.

 Many races are paddled more than 200 m, and while the times may appear slow, they are races on the water, with paddles, and the boards only use the strength of the people who paddle them.
-Racing over 200 metres will offer a false sense of pace, because a rapid explosion of pace is easier to sustain than a race over several milles.
+Racing over 200 meters will offer a false sense of pace because a rapid explosion of pace is easier to sustain than a race over several miles.

 Connor Baxter took the crown in 2016 for the fastest paddler that year with a 200 m speed of just 53.12 seconds, which is converted to about 8.5 mi / h.

-While most paddlers would love to go so fast, Danny Ching went even more fast in 2014.
+While most paddlers would love to go so fast, Danny Ching went even faster in 2014.
 In just 46.60 seconds, he finished 200 m.
 This is about 9,34 mph, but who knows whether or not he can maintain that speed for an hour.